OBE, MA, FRAM

 Head of Piano

-In summer 2012 she performed at two BBC Proms at the Royal Albert Hall, and made her debut at Lincoln Center‘s ‘Mostly Mozart‘ Festival.
-She is currently performing the complete Mozart Concertos, and performed the complete Chopin Mazurkas to widespread acclaim in 2010 (and will be performing them at the Wigmore Hall next season).
+In Summer 2012 she performed at two BBC Proms at the Royal Albert Hall, and made her debut at Lincoln Center‘s ‘Mostly Mozart‘ Festival.
+She is currently performing the complete Mozart concertos, and performed the complete Chopin Mazurkas to widespread acclaim in 2010 (and will be performing them at the Wigmore Hall next season).
 Known for her Bach interpretations, she was invited by Sir John Eliot Gardiner to perform the Goldberg Variations at the Royal Albert Hall in April 2013, which was broadcast live by BBC Radio 3 and received rave reviews.
 In 2014 /15 her schedule includes concerts in Germany, Holland, Portugal, Ireland, Spain, New Zealand, Australia, China, USA and all over the UK.